 This plan is underwritten by HPHC Insurance Company and is based on policy number 2021-202764-1.
 The policy is Non-Renewable One-Year Term Policy.
 This plan does not include any exclusions or limitations for pre-existing conditions.
-Health Service referrals are required prior to an outpatient visit (certain exclusions may apply).
+The student insurance does not require referrals or prior authorization prior to off-campus services.

 Create an Account with UnitedHealthcare StudentResources

 Start here, click the Create Account link at the bottom, and fill in the blanks!
 (You must first be enrolled in the student insurance plan before you can set up My Account.)
 You can use this step-by-step guide.
 Once you have an account you will be able to access your ID card, claims, EOBs, network providers, correspondence, reimbursement forms, etc.

 Download the UHCSR app